Bruce Mitchell

 Artist Statement

-My recent abstract paintings belong to a series I've been working on for over a decade.
-Their stylistic precursors date back to the early '80s, most notably a vocabulary of forms I developed in making hundreds of drawings on paper napkins.
+My abstract paintings generally come in two flavors: 'crusty' and 'clean.'
+The crusty variety belong to a long-running series, dating back to the 1980s, and are prepared with oil paint and cold wax medium.
+They are as non-objective as I can make 'em.
+The clean (by which I mean 'not crusty') abstract paintings belong to a separate series I've been working on for a long time.
+Their stylistic precursors also date back to the early '80s, most notably a vocabulary of forms I developed over time by making hundreds of drawings on paper napkins.
 The central themes are ambiguity and play.
-The forms have no overt models in the real world, yet they frequently resemble objects.
-The forms lack any shading to suggest 3-dimensional shape.
+The forms have no overt models in the real world, yet they frequently resemble familiar things.
+The forms typically lack any shading to suggest 3-dimensional shape.
 Thus, any impression of depth comes from the contrasting colors, the contours of the forms, and their relationship to each other and to the background.
 The absence of real-world references also introduces ambiguity about scale; the forms could be any size from microscopic to monumental.
 The viewer is drawn in by the lively colors, then engages in puzzling over what the forms might represent, their scale, and the depth of the picture plane.
 In this way, the fun of making these paintings is shared with the viewer.

 Featured in the premiere issue of ArtSync: The Art Magazine of North Carolina